DICTIONARY OF AUTOMOTIVE TERMS - "Bo"

 All the gaskets below the base gasket (crankcase gaskets and inspection cover gaskets) and all the O-rings and replaceable spacers in the bottom end of an engine.

-Bottom gate
+Bottom Freight

 Bottom gear